Pet Cemetery - A Real Life Tale of a Neglected Animal Graveyard

 The current owner of the Pet Cemetery avoids visitors, slams the door on reporters, and slinks out of county meetings.
 He chased off volunteers who valiantly attempted to clear the debris.

 Neighbors and local politicians file grievances against him.
 The Pet Cemetery is a blight on the neighborhood, attracting vermin and dissolute teenagers.
 In an area of well maintained townhouses, not far from a beautiful and popular church, the pet cemetery is like a haunted spot in a 1980s Stephen King novel.
 Any moment, you expect a glassy eyed cat to yeowl and spring for your throat.
-Zombie dogs seems to lurk behind dead trees.
+Zombie dogs seem to lurk behind dead trees.

 Spooky Pet Cemetery